christso/hope-mn-link/README.md

 ```
 * Cause: The address of the wallet is not authorized to mint.
 * Solution: Invoke the allowMinter function in truffle or other client where you are the contract owner, and pass the address of web3.eth.defaultAccount as a parameter.
 After that, the address should be allowed to invoke the mint function.

+### MongoDB query returns empty result

+* Cause: Object names are case-sensitive in MongoDB, but the Moongoose package changes your collection names to lowercase.
+* Solution: Check your casing.